 Pfizer has many other products that perform profitably, especially products that initially have no direct competitors in the market.
 The company benefits from patented drugs that dominate target market segments.
 However, as the pharmaceutical industry is dynamic, the company experiences changes in its business competencies.
 For example, Pfizer’s patents for Viagra expired in 2020.
 The market situation for the drug is expected to change as more firms are likely to produce drugs with the same active ingredient while competing based on price.
 In addition, the company’s continuous R&D investment leads to continual change in its product mix and corresponding shifts in its market position.

-Organizational Size and Market Share
+Organizational Size & Market Share

-Pfizer Inc.’s Strengths and Business Risks
+Pfizer’s Strengths & Business Risks

 Recommendations: Proactive Steps

 The risks in Pfizer’s business and industry environment present challenges that the company must strategically address.
 These risks have the potential to reduce the company’s business performance.
 Nonetheless, when considering its strengths, the corporation has the competencies to counteract such risks and mitigate their effects on the business.
 While there is no single best solution to these risks and the problems they impose on the company, the following are appropriate recommendations for Pfizer Inc.: